 If it appears necessary or desirable, we may seek to obtain licenses for intellectual property rights that we are allegedly infringing, may infringe or desire to use.
 Although holders of these types of intellectual property rights often offer these licenses, we cannot assure you that licenses will be offered or that the terms of any offered licenses will be acceptable to us.
 Our failure to obtain a license for key intellectual property rights from a third party for technology or content, sound or graphic used by us could cause us to incur substantial liabilities and to suspend the development and sale of our products.
-Alternatively, we could be required to expend significant resources to re-design our products or develop non-infringing technology, our revenues could decrease and we may not be able to execute our business strategy.
+Alternatively, we could be required to expend significant resources to re-design our products or develop non-infringing technology.
+If we are unable to re-design our products or develop non-infringing technology, our revenues could decrease and we may not be able to execute our business strategy.